Disky-mp4/FreezePlayer/README.md

 # FreezePlayer

 - Allows people with permission to freeze and unfreeze players.
-Combines knowledge of previously learned projects such as arguments, permissions, and other functions found from the FiveM docs.
+Combines knowledge of previously learned projects such as arguments, permissions, and functions found from the FiveM docs.

 - This script has one identified bug, that being that if the frozen person spam spawns vehicles it is highly likely that they will crash.
 This is untested in a multiplayer session (created and tested on my local host), so I am unsure if it crashes nearby people as well.